 There is no evidence to support the suggestion that breastfeeding will slow down recovery with PGP.
 Many women have been advised to stop and found it made no difference to the symptoms, and normally women make a full recovery while breastfeeding.
 Some midwives and doctors believe stopping breastfeeding will help recovery, but they are those who still believe that it is a hormonal problem.
 Having spoken with many women with PGP who have breastfed, often for extended periods, there appears to be no link between giving up breastfeeding and recovery.
-Recent research found that women who breastfed recovered faster than those who did not (see 'Is it just my hormones?' page for more information).
+New research from a large study in Norway (2014) found that women who breastfed recovered faster than those who did not.
 Women can enjoy breastfeeding for as long as they wish (the World Health Organization recommends at least two years’ breastfeeding to give you and your baby the most benefit from breast milk) and make a full recovery.

 As we have said elsewhere in the website, PGP is a mechanical problem, so the main reason that breastfeeding impacts on pain is if you are not sitting or lying comfortably to feed your baby, so make sure that you find a supported position to feed right from the beginning.

 Breastfeeding is one of the things you can do for your baby even if your mobility is very restricted, and many mothers find this is a really important time to bond with their baby and enjoy spending time with them.
 Breast milk is also the best food for your baby and provides all the nutrients that are needed as well as helping to build immunity to a large number of childhood illnesses.
 It also protects you against osteoporosis (important in a condition like PGP) as well as some breast and gynaecological cancers (see the UNICEF website for more details of the benefits of breastfeeding).